yule/poker-croupier/README.md

 ## The format

 Since no poker retreats have been organized yet the format has not been finalized.
 Everything below is more of a draft.
-Pleae feel free to contribute your thoughts.
+Please feel free to contribute your thoughts.

 One possibilty is that 45 minute coding sessions are followed by sit-n-go games played by the robots, and a short break.
 In this case only the last sit-n-go round counts when we determine the winner.
 Other rounds are just for training from which teams can deduce hypotesises, and test them in subsequent traing rounds.